 Staff were observed to use person-centred and respectful language with residents.
 Residents and relatives interviewed were positive about the service in relation to their values and beliefs being considered and met.
 Privacy is ensured and independence is encouraged.
-One resident interviewed (rest home) stated that they enjoy coming and going as they please.
-Another resident (hospital) commented that this is their 'happy place.'
+The family/whānau interviewed stated that they enjoy coming and going as they please to visit the residents and they felt welcomed.